hrishikeshrt/hrishikeshrt/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Sanskrit NLP and IR
+- 🔭 I’m currently working on Sanskrit, NLP, CL, IR, Human Factors in Data-intensive Health Applications
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Large Language Models LLMs
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on LLMs for Knowledge Graph Repair
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...